ashokalways/public-Spring24-aveerasa/HW5-distributions.md

    * eCDF and histogram: Show the distribution of population density in one of the years (your chart title must indicate which year)
       * your histogram should use a reasonable bin size for the data

 3) Section 4.
-[Education](https://www.census.gov/library/publications/2009/compendia/statab/129ed/education.html)Table 228 - Educational attainment by State [pg.
+[Education](https://www.census.gov/library/publications/2009/compendia/statab/129ed/education.html) Table 228 - Educational attainment by State [pg.
 41 in PDF](https://www2.census.gov/library/publications/2010/compendia/statab/129ed/tables/educ.pdf)
    * boxplot: Show the distributions of high school graduate, Bachelor's degree, and Advanced degree by state in 2007
       * this should result in 3 separate boxplot glyphs in a single chart
    * eCDF and histogram: Show the distribution of either the High school graduate or Advanced degree in 2006 (your chart title must indicate which)